Synkevych/dockerize-simflex/README.md

 <summary><b>Other useful commands:</b></summary>
 <br>

-Copy grib file to docker container if you have them locally: `docker cp /path/grib.tar.gz container_id:/data/grib_data/` Interact with image without calculation (all chabgesa and data will be lost after you disconnect): `docker run --rm -it --entrypoint bash simflex:v1`
+Copy grib file to docker container if you have them locally: `docker cp /path/grib.tar.gz container_id:/data/grib_data/`
+Interact with image without calculation (all chabgesa and data will be lost after you disconnect): `docker run --rm -it --entrypoint bash simflex:v1`
 Connect to the container without calculations(for example test purpose): `docker run -it --name simflex --entrypoint /bin/bash simflex:v1`
 Copy files/folders from container to current local locations: `docker cp simflex:/data/calculation .`
 If calculation didn't complete successful use logs file to understand the problem: `docker logs -t simflex`
 All calculations also available on your machine(tested on Linux) because we copy all calculation to volume, but first you need to get volumes ID: `docker container inspect simflex | grep Source | awk -F\" '{print $4}'`
 Simflex output files inside the container will be located in the `/data/output/Nuclide-name/`, use this value as a path to your folder with all information:
 ![volumes name and folders](/docs/volume_location.png) Delete image: `docker image rm simflex:v1`
 Delete all images that not used: `docker image prune -f`
 Increase performance by adding more cores and memory
+`docker inspect 345cb4176398 | grep Source` get the path where the input data is located
+`head ../input/measurements.txt | grep '^99;1;8' && head ../../4/input/measurements.txt | grep '^4;1;8'` - different between two files
+`docker rm $(docker ps -q --filter "status=exited")` remove all exited containers
 </details>

 ## Changes from the origin